ReiYamahara/Miscellaneous-Pet-Projects/README.md

 # Graphing
-Mandelbrot set, Julia set, etc.
+Project 1: plotting Mandelbrot set and Julia set Project 2: animation of Mandelbrot and Julia set